Ofarouq310/Bugs_hide_and_seek/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Microverse-Bugs-Exercise
+# MicroverseEx-Bugs_hide_seek

-> This is a Microverse (@microverse) project which aims at locating and fixing bugs within a JavaScript code using Developer Tools.
+> This is a Microverse project which aims at locating and fixing bugs within a JavaScript code using Developer Tools.

 ## Requirements